Michael Costello discusses the Life Cycle Assessment (LCA)Scroll down to read more

 LCA is the most commonly used methodology to calculate the environmental impact (or footprint) of a product. every step in the life of the product is taken into account, including the extraction of materials used for its manufacture.
 Large quantities of data are already available for this purpose.
 After collection, conversion of data into recognizable environmental categories, like climate change, ozone hole, water quality, air pollution and so forth, takes place.
 This is summarized in a document known as an Environmental Product Declaration (EPD), which clearly states the impact of the product.

 Several years ago, Cotance, the Confederation of National Association of Tanners and Dressers of the European Community, began a pilot to establish rules and boundaries for measuring the environmental footprint of leather, using the LCA methodology.
 Various organizations in the industry contributed to this project.
-For example, in determining where LCA calculation begins and ends, Also, an allocation of the environmental impact of the meat and dairy industries to the raw hide had to be agreed.
+For example, in determining where LCA calculation begins and ends.
+Also, an allocation of the environmental impact of the meat and dairy industries to the raw hide had to be agreed upon.

 Once these boundaries were drawn and the rules defined, the Product Category Rules were drafted.
 In April 2018 the Environmental Footprint Committee of the EU approved these rules.
 This means we have an established standard for the environmental impact of the leather industry.